 Estimates and underlying assumptions are reviewed on an ongoing basis.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised and in any future periods affected.
-From FY 2077-78, the Bank has changed its depreciation method from written down value method to straight line method for all depreciable assets.

 The most significant areas of estimation, uncertainty and critical judgments in applying accounting policies that have most significant effect in the Financial Statements are as follows: